 Tyrone Webb Jr.: Good day, everybody.
 Thank you so much, Jonathan, for having me.
 I'm excited to be here, it’s an exciting day.
 So, what do I do at SAP?
 I do quite a lot now, but to narrow it down: one, I live in Atlanta, Georgia.
 I relocated here eight years ago for SAP and I had various different roles, and my role today is head of global field communications.

-Then taking that over to the DNI folks.
-As well as within SAP SuccessFactors, I am the diversity and inclusion ambassador, where I am working to bring change to the business on how we can diversify of color, of gender, LGBT, you name it.
+Then taking that over to the D&I folks.
+As well as within SAP SuccessFactors, I am the Diversity and Inclusion ambassador, where I am working to bring change to the business on how we can diversify of color, of gender, LGBT, you name it.
 Veterans.
-Everyone is included within diversity and inclusion.
+Everyone is included within Diversity and Inclusion.
 Right now we are working on a really cool internship program where we're going to hire five diverse interns within SAP SuccessFactors to sit in the office of the president.
-One of the things for the diversity and inclusion council that I am working on and that I'm leading is our first kickoff call block, kick off call.
+One of the things for the Diversity and Inclusion council that I am working on, and that I'm leading is our first kickoff call block, kick off call.

-Jonathan Davies: So that's an amazing and kind of intimidating task list right there, which is really cool.
-I guess first and foremost, you kind of have that Internal Comms hat, and then you've got the DNI thing that you're doing.
+Jonathan Davies: That's an amazing and kind of intimidating task list right there, which is really cool.
+I guess first and foremost, you kind of have that Internal Comms hat, and then you've got the D&I thing that you're doing.
 You're making sure that the Internal Communications side is also aligned with commercial goals, which is always a very cool thing to hear.
-Then with the DNI side of things, trying to better the business.
+Then with the D&I side of things, trying to better the business.

 I started to see what the city of Atlanta was doing.
 I started to join different things.
 I started to be more active, more vocal, and everything really started to marry.
 An SAP success factor is the HR collapsed solution, where we really focus on people.
 If we're helping our customers focus on our people, we have to be the catalyst for change and that's when I really start to get involved.
 But this year, because of COVID and the social injustice that was happening in America, it was a prime time opportunity for me to speak up and really call out some of the things that just weren't happening, where I didn't feel supported, or even our other Black employees didn't feel supported within the company.